-Most staff share a genuine desire to have cultural capabilities to respond to the holistic needs of learners, but feel more support is required to enable them to do so.
+Most staff share a genuine desire to be culturally competent to respond to the holistic needs of learners, but feel more support is required to enable them to do so.
 You told us there is a lack of support to upskill in emerging technologies that improve the quality and accessibility of education.

-The proposed Operating Model will support all staff to learn and grow.
-This includes giving you the time, space and resources to enhance your cultural, teaching and learning capability to be responsive to the needs of Māori, Pacific, and disabled learners.
+The Operating Model will support all staff to learn and grow.
+This includes giving you the time, space and resources to grow cultural awareness, technical capability and ability to be responsive to the needs of Māori, Pacific, and disabled learners.

-This means strengthening how our staff give effect to Te Tiriti o Waitangi, meet the equity needs of underserved communities, enhance capability to support and deliver on Māori, Pacific, and disabled community aspirations, and enable staff to become disability confident.
+This means strengthening how our staff give effect to Te Tiriti o Waitangi, meet the equity rights and needs of underserved peoples and communities, enhance capability to support and deliver on Māori, Pacific, and disabled community aspirations, and enable staff to become disability confident.

 Ako networks will create opportunities for you to share learnings, innovate, and strengthen the network of delivery.
-Some of these will align to disciplines or industry to support learning while others might cover topics such as learner support and engagement, data and insights or emerging technologies.
+Some ako networks will align to disciplines or industry to support learning while others might cover topics such as learner support and engagement, data and insights or emerging technologies.

-Along with our ako networks, dedicated support will also be provided across all parts of our organisation to improve your confidence in using new and emerging technologies.
+Dedicated support will also be provided across all parts of our organisation, including Enabling and Strategic functions, to improve your confidence in using new and emerging technologies.